Intro to React

 Further

-• What other attributes does result hold?
+a string? - What other attributes does

-• Try building more complicated JSX in a string and evaling it.
+hold? - Try building more complicated JSX in a string and evaling it.

-• Change the DOM attachment point to something else.
+- Change the DOM attachment point to something else.
 (Write other elements in the HTML)

-• Put the jsx portion into a variable.
+- Put the jsx portion into a variable.

-• Where does this happen in an express app?
+- Where does this happen in an express app?
 When?